kadas-albireo/kadas-albireo2/README.md

 ## Feedback and support:

-This software is commercially supported by Sourcepole, Switzerland.
+This software is commercially supported by OPENGIS.ch, Switzerland.
-To get more information, please contact qgis at sourcepole.com.
+To get more information, please contact info@opengis.ch